edriang/react-connect-context-hooks/README.md

 const TodosComponent = ({ mainStateProp, todosStateProp, todosActionProp, anotherProp}) => { }

-const withMainAndTodos = mergedConnectContextFactory([MainContext, TodosContext]);
+const withMainAndTodos = mergedConnectContextFactory({
+  main: MainContext,
+  todos: TodosContext,
+});

 export default withMainAndTodos(TodosComponent, {
-  stateSelectors: ['mainStateProp', 'todosStateProp'],
+  stateSelectors: ['main.stateProp', 'todos.stateProp'],
-  actionSelectors: ['todosActionProp'],
+  actionSelectors: ['todos.actionProp'],
 });
 ```

-This helper function is similar to `connectContextFactory`, but instead receives an array of `Context` objects.
+This helper function is similar to `connectContextFactory`, but instead receives a dictionary of `Context` objects.

-Now, you can use your regular `selectors` for retrieving data from any of the specified store contexts.
+Now, you can use your regular `selectors` for retrieving data from any of the specified store contexts; the only consideration you should keep in mind is that now you'll need to specify the name (key) provided on `mergedConnectContextFactory`.

 **Note:** the stores' data will be merged together before applying `selectors`; this means that the order of `Context` objects in the Array might be important in case properties have the same name.